wkeeling/selenium-wire/README.rst

 Example: Block a request
 ------------------------

-You can use ``request.abort()`` to block a request and send an immediate response back to the client.
+You can use ``request.abort()`` to block a request and send an immediate response back to the browser.
 An optional error code can be supplied.
 The default is 403 (forbidden).

 .. code:: python